mkoundo/Automate_the_Boring_Stuff/README.md

 [strong_password.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_7-Regex/strong_password.py) - Write a function that uses regular expressions to make sure the password string it is passed is strong.
 A strong password is defined as one that is at least eight characters long, contains both uppercase and lowercase characters, and has at least one digit.
 You may need to test the string against multiple regex patterns to validate its strength.

 [strong_password_advanced.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_7-Regex/strong_password_advanced.py) - Similar to [strong_password.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_7-Regex/strong_password.py) except uses regex lookaheads.
+## Chapter 8 - Input Validation
+[sandwich.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_8-Input_Validation/sandwich.py) - Write a program that asks users for their sandwich preferences.
+The program should use PyInputPlus to ensure that they enter valid input, such as:

+Using inputMenu() for a bread type: wheat, white, or sourdough.
+Using inputMenu() for a protein type: chicken, turkey, ham, or tofu.
+Using inputYesNo() to ask if they want cheese.
+If so, using inputMenu() to ask for a cheese type: cheddar, Swiss, or mozzarella.
+Using inputYesNo() to ask if they want mayo, mustard, lettuce, or tomato.
+Using inputInt() to ask how many sandwiches they want.
+Make sure this number is 1 or more.

+Come up with prices for each of these options, and have your program display a total cost after the user enters their selection.
+## Chapter 9 - Reading & Writing Files
+[mcb.pyw](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_9-Files/mcb.pyw) - Let’s rewrite the “multi-clipboard” program from Chapter 6 so that it uses the shelve module.
+The user will now be able to save new strings to load to the clipboard without having to modify the source code.
+We’ll name this new program mcb.pyw (since “mcb” is shorter to type than “multi-clipboard”).
+The .pyw extension means that Python won’t show a Terminal window when it runs this program.

+The program will save each piece of clipboard text under a keyword.
+For example, when you run python mcb.pyw --save spam, the current contents of the clipboard will be saved with the keyword spam.
+This text can later be loaded to the clipboard again by running py mcb.pyw spam.
+If the user forgets what keywords they have, they can run python mcb.pyw --list to copy a list of all keywords to the clipboard.
+Here’s what the program does:

+The command line argument for the keyword is checked.
+If the argument is --save, then the clipboard contents are saved to the keyword.
+If the argument is --list, then all the keywords are copied to the clipboard.
+Otherwise, the text for the keyword is copied to the clipboard.
+This means the code will need to do the following:

+Read the command line arguments from sys.argv.
+Read and write to the clipboard.
+Save and load to a shelf file.

+Usage: python mcb.pyw --save <keyword> - Saves clipboard to shelf file with keyword.
+       python mcb.pyw <keyword> - Loads keyword from shelf to clipboard. python mcb.pyw --list - Loads all keywords from shelf to clipboard. python mcb.pyw --delete <keyword> - deletes keyword from shelf. python mcb.pyw --delete - deletes all keywords from shelf.

+[regex_search.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_9-Files/regex_search.py) - Write a program that opens all .txt files in a folder and searches for any line that matches a user-supplied regular expression.
+The results should be printed to the screen.

+[mad_libs.py](https://github.com/mkoundo/Automate_the_Boring_Stuff/blob/master/chapter_9-Files/mad_libs.py) - Create a Mad Libs program that reads in text files and lets the user add their own text anywhere the word ADJECTIVE, NOUN, ADVERB, or VERB appears in the text file.
+For example, a text file may look like this:

+>The ADJECTIVE panda walked to the NOUN and then VERB.
+A nearby NOUN was unaffected by these events.

+The program would find these occurrences and prompt the user to replace them.
+Enter an adjective:
+silly
+Enter a noun:
+chandelier
+Enter a verb:
+screamed
+Enter a noun:
+pickup truck

+The following text file would then be created:
+>The silly panda walked to the chandelier and then screamed.
+A nearby pickup truck was unaffected by these events.

+The results should be printed to the screen and saved to a new text file.